 Basic Skills Agency

 During November 2016 we were visited by an assessor from the Basic Skills Quality Mark Programme.
+This was re-validated in the summer of 2018.
 We are pleased to say that we again had our award renewed after the visit and are proud to share some of the comments from the final report below.

 There was a lovely ethos in the school.

 You are a great team, all working very hard to provide a very high quality Basic Skills education for all pupils within the context of a broad and balanced curriculum.